Normal Resting Heart Rate & Ways to Maintain It

-Keeping a good resting heart rate is extremely important for long-term health, and there are many ways to maintain a healthy resting heart rate, including intense cardio exercises, getting healthy sleep, indulging in massages, adding fish oil to your diet, urinating regularly, quitting smoking, lowering stress, and many more!
+Keeping a good resting heart rate is extremely important for long-term health and there are many ways to maintain a healthy resting heart rate, including intense cardio exercises, getting healthy sleep, indulging in massages, adding fish oil to your diet, urinating regularly, quitting smoking, lowering stress, and much more.

 When we exercise or exert ourselves, our heart rate rises.
-The same thing happens when we are in stressful situations, when we get excited, or when we see that special someone.
-While elevated heart rates are normal in some circumstances, it is important that our resting heart rate remain at a manageable rate.
-High resting heart rates are good indicators and predictors of heart disease and a variety of other health issues, so keeping your resting heart rate low is very important.
+The same thing happens when we are in stressful situations or when we get excited or see that special someone.
+While elevated heart rates are normal in some circumstances, it is important that our resting heart rate remains at a manageable rate.
+High resting heart rate is a good indicator and predictor of heart disease and a variety of other health issues, so keeping your resting heart rate low is very important.

 For those who don’t know, your heart rate is measured in beats per minute, and a resting heart rate is your pulse when your body is completely at rest.
 Imagine sitting in your office, working on something rather peaceful, stress-free, and yet your heart is beating furiously.
-That is unnecessary strain that can wear down your heart, and also lets you know that something may be seriously wrong with your cardiovascular system.
+This is an unnecessary strain which can wear down your heart, and also lets you know that something may be seriously wrong with your cardiovascular system.

 Fortunately, the importance of a low, balanced resting heart rate is well known, and a significant amount of research has been done on the subject.
 It is widely understood that resting heart rate tends to elevate as we get older, although genetics and lifestyle also play a major role too.